 - Try magnesium citrate or a gentle stool softener if needed

-Some people get a metallic or fruity smell on their breath.
-That’s from acetone, a ketone your body makes during ketosis.
+Some people get a fruity, sweet, or nail-polish-like smell on their breath.
+That's from acetone, one of the ketones your body produces and exhales during ketosis 6.

 What helps: